davidwmartin/dwm_anim/readme.md

 		- more complex movements like "bounce", "continuous rain", etc
 	- oscillating (have some predefined movement paths?)
 * particle helper? easily generate an indefinite number of the above
+* color functions and color transformations

+* Comparison functions
+	- which is bigger?
+	- dist? (audit)
+* "GRAVITY" / "attraction" function -- move a thing towards another thing, more or less quickly